The Types of assets-part-2.

 Raw materials can be processed in different ways to influence their properties, by purification, shaping, or the introduction of other materials.
 New materials can be produced from raw materials. materials are assets until they are sold.

-This is the pdf used for illustration for the assets posts.
+This is the pdf used for illustration for the post.

 Engineering Economy.
-This is a great link that illustrated different types of economies, and how to make economic decisions. the Time value of money, Applying Theory to Practice.
+This is a great link that illustrates different types of economies, and how to make economic decisions. the Time value of money, Applying Theory to Practice.

-The next post contains the remaining types of assets, Assets for economy-part 3.
+The next post contains the remaining types of Assets for Economy part- 3.